trainyard/generator-choo/readme.md

  - `npm run build:prod` -- Builds a production ready index.html and bundle.js that you can serve remotely.
  - `npm run lint` -- Lints your code.

-There are a number of build scripts that are not complete yet, but will be available soon.
-Specifically around testing and deploying, along with scaffolding out different parts.
+There are a number of build scripts that are not complete yet, but will be available soon, specifically around testing and deploying, along with scaffolding out different parts.

 Stay tuned!!!!